School-age play: why it’s important for imaginative and creative development

 Play ideas and creative activities to encourage imagination in school-age children

-Here are some play ideas to get your child going.
-Encourage your child to take the lead while you take a supportive role with these activities:
+Here are some play ideas to stimulate your child’s imagination.
+It’s great if you can step back from play and let your child take the lead with these activities:

 - Tell stories and read books.
 Encourage your child to come up with new endings to stories or tell you what might happen next.